 Is the bite slow?
 Try night crawlers for fishing with these tips, and it'll pick up.

-Live bait is one of the easiest ways to catch fish.
+As most anglers already know, live bait is one of the easiest ways to catch fish.
 Minnows, red worms, meal worms, leeches and more can be effective when all else fails, no matter what time of year it is.

 Most people just make a visit to their local bait shop to pick up some Canadian or European nightcrawlers.
 It's the easiest way to get fishing worms and you can often pick them up on the way to the lake.
 However, sometimes there are shortages if a certain crop of worms has a bad spring.